tazama-lf/docs/Community/Tazama-Contribution-Guide.md

 8. Sending messages to the microservice processor via the NATS REST Proxy

-    Let's try to send a test message to our locally running CRSP via the NATS REST Proxy using a pre-fabricated Postman test.
+    Let's try to send a test message to our locally running Event Director via the NATS REST Proxy using a pre-fabricated Postman test.
 If you previously cloned the Postman repository, the `Rule-901-Quick-Check.postman_collection.json` test will be located in the Postman repository folder.

     Because the application is running in our previous Windows Command Prompt, we'll need to open a new one and then, using the following Newman command in the new Command Prompt, we can execute the test on our running processor: